sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

             "minFee": "0",                                                            // minimum fixed fee that you will pay "percent": "0"                                                            // percent of deposit that you will pay },
-        "maxAmount": "0",                                                             // max amount of deposit that accepted by exchange - if you will deposit more then that number it won't be accepted by exchange
+        "maxAmount": "0",                                                             // max amount of deposit that can be accepted by exchange - if you deposit more than that number, it won't be accepted by exchange
-        "minAmount": "1"                                                              // min amount of deposit that accepted by exchange - if you will deposit less then that number it won't be accepted by exchange
+        "minAmount": "1"                                                              // min amount of deposit that can be accepted by exchange - if you will deposit less than that number, it won't be accepted by exchange
     }
 }
 ```